stephenreid321/stephenreid/app/markdown/ai_consulting.md

 My approach is rooted in a deep understanding of both the technical aspects of AI, and how technology can be used for social and environmental good.

-* On the technical side, I have over 20 years experience as a software engineer, have recently completed a Professional Certificate in Machine Learning and Artificial Intelligence with UC Berkeley, and teach the celebrated [Introduction to AI](https://dandelion.events/e/intro-to-ai-jan-2024) course.
+* On the technical side, I have over 20 years experience as a software engineer, have recently completed a Professional Certificate in Machine Learning and Artificial Intelligence with UC Berkeley, and teach the highly-rated [Introduction to AI](https://docs.google.com/document/d/1KbfsWdPW0ZjPgvvqfU1ULVtdLOw88SdFRAKr03hul_w/edit?tab=t.0) course.

 * On the impact side, I'm a social entrepreneur, experienced facilitator and qualified coach who has worked with organisations including 38 Degrees, Greenpeace UK, the New Economics Foundation, and 350.org.